 A ligature is a surgical thread that’s tied around the base of larger keloids.
 Over time, the thread cuts into the keloid and causes it to fall off.
 You’ll need to have a new ligature tied on every three to four weeks until your keloid falls off.

-Your doctor may prescribe a retinoid cream to help reduce the size and appearance of your keloid.
-Studies show that retinoids can slightly reduce the size and symptoms, particularly itchiness, of keloids.
+Your doctor may prescribe a retinoid cream to help reduce the size and appearance of your keloid. show that retinoids can slightly reduce the size and symptoms, particularly itchiness, of keloids.

 While there are no clinically proven home remedies that can completely remove keloids, there are a few treatments you can use to reduce their appearance.

-Several clinical studies show that silicone gels can improve the texture and fade the color of keloids.
+show that silicone gels can improve the texture and fade the color of keloids.
 One study found that 34 percent of raised scars became significantly flatter after daily application of a silicone gel.

-Studies also show that silicone can help prevent keloid formation, so your doctor might recommend using it after surgery as well.
+also show that silicone can help prevent keloid formation, so your doctor might recommend using it after surgery as well.
 You can buy both silicone gel and silicone gel patches online without a prescription.

 One study found that an onion extract gel can reduce the height and symptoms of raised scars.
 However, it didn’t have much of an effect on the overall appearance of scars.